slkennedy/user-research-guidelines/src/pages/participatory-design.md

 ## How to conduct a participatory design session:

-Give the users a blank canvas to create a site that works for them and provide a list of known elements that will be on the page. ask the user to prioritize where sections would go on a page, down to the detail of how a widget looks and what it contains. after the exercise is complete, ask the participants to explain why they envisioned the site the way they did.
-A participatory design session is typically done prior to any design work. organize a participatory design session when you want to better understand how people think about a given problem.
+Give the users a blank canvas to create a site that works for them and provide a list of known elements that will be on the page.
+Ask the user to prioritize where sections would go on a page, down to the detail of how a widget looks and what it contains.
+After the exercise is complete, ask the participants to explain why they envisioned the site the way they did.
+A participatory design session is typically done prior to any design work.
+Organize a participatory design session when you want to better understand how people think about a given problem.